nearform/commentami/README.md

 ### Database support

-Comments requires an instance of Postgres (version 9.5+) adn redis to function correctly.
+Comments requires an instance of Postgres (version 9.5+) and redis to function correctly.
 For simplicity, a preconfigured `docker-compose` file has been provided.
 To run it:

 ```
 docker-compose up postgres redis